 - Recommend for approval by Council, the membership and participation of its Members as municipal representatives in relevant public associations and other government organizations, such as the Ontario Good Roads Association (OGRA).

-- Pursuant to the Delegation of Authority By-law (Section 10 – Conferences and Conventions), approve Councillors’ travel and attendance at conferences that are related to the Committee’s mandate.
+- Pursuant to the Delegation of Authority By-law, approve Councillors’ travel and attendance at conferences that are related to the Committee’s mandate.

 The Transportation Committee shall:

-- Facilitate the development and maintenance of a safe and efficient transportation network for residents that focuses on the following objectives:
+- Facilitate the development and maintenance of a safe, efficient, and sustainable transportation network for residents that focuses on the following objectives: